gallandarakhneorg/autolatex/README.txt

     Each supported translator is described inside a .transdef file.
 This file contains the definition of the variables for the shell command line to launch or the Perl code to use.
-To create a new translator, we recommend to copy/paste an existing ".transdef" file and change its content.
+To create a new translator, we recommend to copy/paste an existing .transdef file and change its content.
 Even if you excluded a translator from the the command line, it is automatically included by AutoLaTeX when it is invoked by an included translator.